marcelpatrick/Patricks_3rdPersonShooter_Simple/README.md

 ## 2.2: Enemy Class:

+Create a new C++ class inheriting from BasePawn.cpp and call it CowEnemy.

-Create a new BP derived from BasePawn to be our enemy.
+Create a new BP derived from CowEnemy.cpp to be our enemy.
 Call it BP_PawnCowEnemy.
 Place it in the world

 ## 2.3: Projectile Class: